 Certain items in other income (expense) are excluded from the calculation of Adjusted EBITDA and Adjusted Earnings per Share as they are not considered representative of ongoing operational activities of the business.
-Other income (expense) used in the calculation of Adjusted EBITDA and Adjusted Earnings per Share for 2017 is income of \$0.0 million (2016: expense of \$6.1 million).
+Other income (expense) used in the calculation of Adjusted EBITDA and Adjusted Earnings per Share for 2018 is income of \$2.7 million (2017: income of \$0.0 million).